Ｑ：What does Zestea Kombucha taste like？

 Ｑ：Why Drink Zestea Kombucha？

-Ａ：Zestea Kombucha is freshly made locally in Yilan, Taiwan, brew with Taiwan local organic black tea and herbs that is satisfying to both your tastebuds and your gut!
-Over 95% ingredients are organic and we strive to support local farms and businesses.
+Ａ：Zestea Kombucha is freshly made locally in Yilan, Taiwan, brew with Taiwan local black tea and herbs that is satisfying to both your tastebuds and your gut!
+Over 95% ingredients are sustainable grown and we strive to support local farms and businesses.
 And of course, Zestea is raw and free of preservatives!

 Ｑ：How often should I drink Kombucha？